-A Sakura Cherry Blossom-Viewing Spot Near Tokyo: Nishihira Park in Matsuda
+A Cherry Blossom-Viewing Spot Near Tokyo: Matsuda Cherry Blossom Festival

-After one hour of traveling by train, we arrived at Shin-Matsuda station.
-We bought our lunch in a conbini (convenience store), and we headed towards the festival.
+It took me one hour by train to Shin-Matsuda station.
+We bought our lunch in a konbini (convenience store) and headed towards the festival.
 I was excited and, at the same time, a little incredulous.
 I had recently discovered this type of sakura, so I couldn’t believe that they could bloom so early.

-After a 15 minutes walk following Google Map indications and signs showing the direction of the cherry blossom matsuri (祭り – festival), we went through a tunnel.
-Once on the other side, we raised our heads and there it was, at the bottom of the hill, the entrance to the Matsuda Cherry Blossom Festival (まつだ桜まつり).
+After a 15-minute walk following Google Maps indications and signs showing the direction of the cherry blossom festival, we went through a tunnel.
+Once on the other side, we raised our heads, and there it was, at the bottom of the hill, the entrance to the Matsuda Cherry Blossom Festival.
 We couldn’t believe it.
-Sure enough, there was a pink grove that stretched across the entire mountain!
+Sure enough, there was a pink grove that stretched across the entire mountain.
 We paid our entrance fee and started our way up the hill.

 Having Lunch Between Sakura and Rapeseed Flowers

 The path was flanked by pink lanterns that marked the way up the hill.
-Sakura was already showing a very advanced point of flowering with their petals falling off.
+Sakura was already showing a very advanced point of flowering, with its petals falling off.
 I couldn’t believe it, as it was just the last week of February.
 But this is kawazu sakura, a winter gem.
-Just as you think this scenery can’t be improved, the rapeseed flowers also blossom at the same time.
+Just as you think this scenery can’t be better, the rapeseed flowers also blossom at the same time.
 So, the mixture of the pink sakura, the fresh green of springtime leaves, and the yellow of the rapeseed created an unbeatable atmosphere.

 Mountain Views from Atop Nishihira Park

-At that point, in the upper side of the hill, there was “the children’s house” (こどもの館), a wooden structure with a round roof.
-This space can be rented for group excursions, but that day there was occupied by Hina Matsuri dolls and other Japanese decorations.
-Several volunteers were working, inviting visitors to enter and giving origami pieces as a gift!
+At that point, in the upper side of the hill, there was “the children’s house”, a wooden structure with a round roof.
+This space can be rented for group excursions, but that day it was occupied by Hina Matsuri dolls and other Japanese decorations.
+Several volunteers were working, inviting visitors to enter and giving origami pieces as a gift.
 At this point on the hill, we were able to enjoy magnificent views of the city of Matsuda.
 On clear days, you can see views of Mount Fuji.

 There were still more areas behind the hill to explore, but we decided not to go any further.
 After taking lots of photos and enjoying the surroundings, the sun was starting to go down.
 As we walked down, we discovered a slide visitors can take to go down the hill under the foliage of sakura branches.
-Fully recommended for children… and adults!
+Sadly, this slide has been closed for years, but in 2020 was still open for both adults and children.

 How do you get to the Matsuda Cherry Blossom Festival?